Epickid7/Humans-V-AI/README.md

 [Create a .gitignore file](https://www.toptal.com/developers/gitignore) (Generates gitignore.
 Simply save the file to your repo as .gitignore)

-To share the repo with groupmates:
-1. Navigate to your repo on GitHub
-2. Click Settings
-3. In the left column, select "Collaborators"
-4. In the right column, click "Add People"
-5. Type all your groupmate's username

 ### Troubleshooting
 #### Long Build Time